Student Conduct Policies and Procedures

 The student conduct administrator will be present at the CJC meeting but will not be a voting member of the CJC.
-The student conduct administrator will be available to meet with all involved parties prior to the hearing, be present during the hearing to serve as a resource for the CJC on issues of policy and procedure, and to see that policy and procedure are appropriately followed throughout the hearing.
+The student conduct administrator will be available to meet with all involved parties prior to the adjudication, be present during the hearing to serve as a resource for the CJC on issues of policy and procedure, and to see that policy and procedure are appropriately followed throughout the adjudication meeting.

 1. Initiation of Allegations

 The College is responsible for investigating complaints of misconduct and determining if the information provided has reached the level of initiating formal student conduct proceedings.
 The student conduct administrator makes the threshold determination to resolve the allegation through the College Judiciary Committee (CJC) process.
-If a threshold to hold a CJC hearing is reached, the respondent will be issued a charge letter and provided an opportunity to respond in the course of the investigation, the pre-hearing procedures, and the CJC hearing.
+If a threshold to hold a CJC adjudication is reached, the respondent will be issued a charge letter and provided an opportunity to respond in the course of the investigation, the pre-adjudication procedures, and the CJC adjudication.

 2. Case Manager